Skip to main content

 The island also has a lot of rental units and backyard ADUs behind the older homes, which means compact and counter-depth KitchenAid refrigerators squeezed into tight alcoves.
 Poor airflow around those alcoves is the number one thing I find killing condensers here.
 We check clearance and coil condition on every fridge visit, not just the part that failed.

 ADRIUM Service Solutions runs out of San Ramon.
-EPA Section 608 Universal certified, CSLB #1136642, written quotes before any work, and the $75 diagnostic is waived when you approve the repair.
+EPA Section 608 Universal certified, CSLB #1136642, written quotes before any work, and the $99 diagnostic is credited toward the repair.
 Seven days a week, including the island.

 What the work looks like